-We specialize in cleaning all kinds of rugs including antique and modern.
+We specialize in cleaning all types of rugs from antique to modern.
 Each and every rug received in our factory goes through a thorough preliminary inspection to determine the condition of the rug.
 Based on the results of the inspection we decide the specific special treatments each rug needs prior to wash and which wash process is appropriate for each rug.
 In addition, we take a photograph and video of each and every rug as it enters the factory.
-This gives us the ability to analyze the condition of the rug and what the best process is to clean it.
+This gives us the ability to analyze the condition of the rug and note the exact state of the condition upon arrival.

 Our inspection will search for the following items: